shkiani/shkiani.github.io/_pages/about.md

 To expand industry and academic collaborations, I conducted internships at [CISPA Helmholtz Center for Information Security](https://sprintml.com/), Huawei's Accelerated Neural Technology team, and the Chinese University of Hong Kong.
 I've also been certified at the [International High-Performance Computing Summer School, Japan (IHPCSS'2019)](https://ss19.ihpcss.org/) and the [North American School of Information Theory, USA (NASIT'2023)](https://nasit.seas.upenn.edu/).

+**I am currently on the 2025 job market.
+Please contact me if you would like to discuss potential openings or collaborations!**

 ## Research Interests